 You can filter the extension based on Categories, Features, and Ratings.

-The above list of Google Chrome tricks is really helpful for the majority of users.
+The above list of Google Chrome tricks is beneficial for the majority of users.
 However, installing more extension on your chrome browser will reduce the performance of it.
-As such, you need to carefully select your and install the extensions.
+As such, you need to select your extension carefully.

 You can also share your experience and Google Chrome Tricks with others in the comment section below.